canro91/LetsGo/Day17/README.md

 # Notes

 * Error is the last returned value
-* Instead of checking if a function returned an error to retun it again, do it directly
+* Instead of checking if a function returned an error to return it again, do it directly
 * Add context to errors

 See: